-Hermit crabs don’t like to be held, cuddled, or petted, so you’ll need to ensure that their habitat is filled with entertainment.
+Hermit crabs don’t like being held, cuddled, or petted, so you must ensure their habitat has sufficient entertainment.
 There are many ways to achieve this goal, including:

 Climbing is a popular activity among captive hermit crabs.

 While they frequently like to keep their feet on the ground, they also gain pleasure from scaling walls and obstacles.
-As per the African Journal of Ecology, wild hermit crabs also climb trees.
+According to the African Journal of Ecology, wild hermit crabs climb trees.

-Hermit crabs will often climb the tank’s walls, making their way to the roof.
+Hermit crabs will often climb the tank’s walls, reaching the roof.
 Some hermit crabs like to hang upside down and sleep here, akin to roosting bats.
-Others will just climb for fun.
+Others will climb for fun.

 You can facilitate your hermit crabs’ desire to climb by adding apparatus to a tank and creating obstacle courses for your pets to negotiate.
 Add climbing frames and rope toys designed for companion birds alongside mesh and netting.